 3. Eat a healthy diet

-Eating a well-balanced diet with plenty of fruits and vegetables provides nutrients that help keep your immune system strong; aim to eat five servings of fruits and vegetables a day to meet the recommended guidelines.
+Eating a well-balanced and colorful diet with plenty of fruits and vegetables provides nutrients that help keep your immune system strong; aim to eat five servings of fruits and vegetables a day to meet the recommended guidelines.
 If your kids don’t like eating vegetables, find creative ways to sneak veggies into their diet.
 Try adding spinach to their smoothies or having zucchini noodles for dinner.

 4. Get plenty of rest

 Research shows that lack of sleep can lead to diseases such as diabetes, high blood pressure and heart disease.
 Your immunity may also be compromised if you aren’t getting 7-8 hours of sleep.
 Why risk it?
 Don’t forget to turn off all of your technology at least 30 minutes before bed to help you sleep better – that includes your TV!
 If you have a baby that wakes up to eat several times during the night, plan to get a short nap in during the day (we know that’s not always possible, but it’s worth a try!).

 Did you know that getting 45 minutes of moderate activity several times a week can cut down your chances of getting sick?
 It can also reduce the duration of your cold symptoms.
 Don’t exercise if you already have the flu or a fever – it could leave you feeling more tired than you already are.
 To prevent the spread of germs, make sure you wash your hands after you exercise, especially if you go to the gym.